dice-group/NeuralClassExpressionSynthesis/README.md

 To run search based algorithms CELOE, ELTL and ECII, install Java 8+ and Maven 3.6.3+

-Dowload DL-Learner-1.4.0 from [github](https://github.com/SmartDataAnalytics/DL-Learner/releases) and extract it into the directory Method
+Dowload DL-Learner-1.4.0 from [github](https://github.com/SmartDataAnalytics/DL-Learner/releases) and extract it into the directory NeuralClassExpressionSynthesis

-Clone DL-Foil from [bitbucket](https://bitbucket.org/grizzo001/dl-foil.git) into Method
+Clone DL-Foil from [bitbucket](https://bitbucket.org/grizzo001/dl-foil.git) into NeuralClassExpressionSynthesis

 ## Reproducing the reported results